plone/training/mastering-plone/dexterity_2.rst

 Summary
 -------

-The talks are now grown up:

-* They provide a interface to which you can bind features like views
+* You wrote your first upgrade step to move the talks around: yipee!
 * Some fields are indexed in the catalog making the listing faster
-* Talks are now versioned
+* Versioning for Talks is now properly configured
-* You wrote your first upgrade step to move the talks around: yipee!